 You want your Sarc to produce racemes of flowers, right!

 Then you must take note of the cultural requirements.

-Although most growers recommend temperature's 8 - 25C ( 40 - 80F) for optimal growth I use it as a guide.
-If anything, I am more concerned with the heat in summer when I am unable to dampen down because plants will stress when they reach around 29C and then they cease photosynthesis.
+Although most growers recommend temperatures 8 - 25C ( 40 - 80F) for optimal growth I use it as a guide.
+If anything, I am more concerned with the heat in summer when I am unable to dampen down because plants will stress and cease photosynthesis if they reach around 29C.

 My Sarc shelter endures up to eight frosts annually.
 In the summer, the mercury has reached 36C on rare occasions, prompting watering down under the orchids to lower the temperature and increase the humidity.

 Sarcs should never be subjected to frosts at all so this is why the shelter gets wrapped with plastic at night in the winter.

 Sarcs need to be misted daily, including the mounted Sarcs like S. hirticalcar, especially in the heat of summer.

 A great method that raises the humidity is to place Sarcs in trays of water with pebbles for them to stand on without getting wet feet, and the ideal humidity to aim for is 60%.